-- Avoid environmental pollution: carry out chemical syntheses, processes and reactors in such a way that pollution and contamination are avoided - Intensive use of renewable raw materials - Application of safe solvents and reaction conditions; if possible, the use of additives is avoided - Increasing energy efficiency: if possible, reactions are carried out at room temperature - The production of chemicals and products which biodegradable naturally after use without harming the environment - Real-time monitoring, control and management of all procedures in order to prevent pollution, contamination and thus waste - Minimise the risk for accidents kbA: Organic cultivation.
-This refers to all plant products that have been produced in accordance with the EU Organic Regulation or USDA or the specifications of the IFOAM family.
+- Avoid environmental pollution: carry out chemical syntheses, processes and reactors in such a way that pollution and contamination are avoided - Intensive use of renewable raw materials - Application of safe solvents and reaction conditions; if possible, the use of additives is avoided - Increasing energy efficiency: if possible, reactions are carried out at room temperature - The production of chemicals and products which biodegradable naturally after use without harming the environment - Real-time monitoring, control and management of all procedures in order to prevent pollution, contamination and thus waste - Minimise the risk for accidents

-Indicators: in this standard, evidence of compliance is given through the use of indicators.
+Indicators: In this standard, evidence of compliance is given through the use of indicators.
 These indicators ideally consist of performance figures.
 In cases where it is not yet possible to establish a performance figure or where they are not useful, a change in the desired direction is considered as indication.